 Hancey also said children should never be left near or in the water without adult supervision, and cautioned parents “not to turn their backs even for a minute,” as a child can slip underwater very quickly “without making a sound,” he said.

-In Utah, despite a 40% decline since 1987, drowning is still the second leading cause of unintentional injury-related death for children under 10 years old, taking the lives of more than 900 children each year across the beehive state.
+According to the Utah Safety Council, despite a 40% decline since 1987, drowning is still the second leading cause of unintentional injury-related death for children under 10 years old, taking the lives of more than 900 children each year across the country. (see Ed. note)

 Moreover, for every child who drowns, four more are hospitalized for near-drowning, and just as many children are treated in hospital emergency rooms statewide each year.